 Many colleges have departments and majors in wildlife sciences, and a few of them offer online options.
-Keep reading to find out about the courses offered in online college-level wildlife programs.
+Online courses can be found at both the undergraduate and graduate levels of study.

-Online Wildlife Course Descriptions
+Online Wildlife Courses

-Students learn about fundamental principles of fish and wildlife conservation and management, as well as the legal, historical, geological and cultural institutions that affect wildlife populations.
+- Principles of Fish and Wildlife Conservation: Students learn about fundamental principles of fish and wildlife conservation and management, as well as the legal, historical, geological and cultural institutions that affect wildlife populations.
 They also study ways in which scientific knowledge and research are used in the field.

-This course is an introduction to the study of birds, including their structure and function and the physics of flight.
+- Ornithology: This course is an introduction to the study of birds, including their structure and function and the physics of flight.
 Topics include evolution, taxonomy, anatomy, physiology, ecology and conservation as these concepts apply to birds.
 An introductory biology course is generally a prerequisite.

-This course reflects upon the way in which wildlife populations have been altered on the Great Plains by human settlements and agriculture.
+- Wildlife Habitat on the Great Plains: This course reflects upon the way in which wildlife populations have been altered on the Great Plains by human settlements and agriculture.
 Students learn about the various wildlife species that live in the area and their ecological needs.
 An emphasis is placed on management techniques that are effective on private lands.

-Students learn about parasites that live on mammals, birds, reptiles, fish, amphibians and invertebrates.
+- Wildlife Parasitology: Students learn about parasites that live on mammals, birds, reptiles, fish, amphibians and invertebrates.
 They also study the impact that these parasites have on biology.